thefrontside/bigtest/packages/eslint-plugin-bigtest/docs/rules/require-default-test-export.md

 ## Rule Details

-This rule triggers a warning if a test file does not export a top-level default bigtest `test`.
+This rule triggers a warning if a test file does not have a default export.

 ```typescript
 import { test } from '@bigtest/suite';